-In September 1899, the Yallingup Cave (now known as Ngilgi Cave) was discovered by Edward Dawson.
-The Cave was subsequently opened to the public, with Dawson as guide.
+In September 1899, the Yallingup Cave (now known as Ngilgi Cave) was discovered by Edward Dawson and his mate Fred Seymour.
+The Cave was subsequently opened to the public, with Dawson as guide for the next thirty seven years.

 In early March 1902, the Government considered the building of an accommodation house to cater for visitors to Yallingup Cave.